Using AI to detect Facial Landmarks for improved accuracy

 Now, by training our machine with this smaller image of HOGs, and with appropriate labels, our computers can understand who that is.
 Now its become a simple image recognition problem.

-The Real-time implementation
+The Real-time implementation#the-real-time-implementation

 This is the easiest part of the whole case study.
 OpenCV reads video and we can just send 1 image (per 20 frames) as an image to the Image Recognition Model we created earlier.
 We created a python bot that is linked to our office webcam, which switches on every day and when it sees you for the first time greets you ‘*Hola*’ or ‘*Good Morning*’ or ‘*Guten Morgen*’.
 Cool, isn’t it?